hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 We expect operators to keep the resulting Terraform state available _outside of Terraform Enterprise,_ so that Terraform runs that affect Terraform Enterprise's availability are not, themselves, dependent on Terraform Enterprise's availability.

-## Application Instances
+## Primaries and Secondaries

-A Terraform Enterprise cluster consists of two types of servers: primaries and secondaries (also called workers).
-The primary instances run additional, stateful services that the secondaries do not.
+A Terraform Enterprise cluster consists of two types of VMs: primaries and secondaries (also called workers).
+The primaries run additional, stateful services that the secondaries do not.

-There should always be three primary nodes to ensure cluster stability, but the cluster can scale by adding or removing secondary nodes.
+There must always be three primaries to ensure cluster stability, but the cluster can scale by adding or removing secondaries.

-Clustered deployment relies on a Terraform module to provision infrastructure.
-Cluster size is controlled by the module's input variables, and the number of secondary instances can be changed at any time by editing the variables and re-applying the configuration.
+The number of secondaries is controlled by inputs to the respective Terraform modules; this number can be changed at any time by editing the variables and re-applying the configuration.

-## Load Balancing
+## External Load Balancing

-A Terraform Enterprise cluster relies on a load balancer to direct traffic to application instances.
+A Terraform Enterprise cluster relies on external load balancing to direct application traffic and install dashboard traffic to the primaries and secondaries as they are deployed without public IP addresses.

 ## Capacity Management